yassinbnsalah/cageflix-backend/README.md

 3. Access the API at [http://localhost:5000](http://localhost:5000).

+## Live API

+The backend is deployed and available at: [https://cageflix-backend.onrender.com](https://cageflix-backend.onrender.com)

 ## API Endpoints

 - `GET /api/cageflix`: Retrieves a list of movies and TV shows featuring Nicolas Cage.